LaunchpadPhillyTech/photo_tagger/README.md

 ### Adding Photos
 - Paste Google Drive file or folder URLs in the upload form
-- Add comma-separated tags
+- Add both comma-separated tags and photos
-- The app will process folders recursively and extract all image files
+- The app will process folders recursively and obtain all thumbnail links

 ### Managing Tags
 - Click on any tag to remove it from a photo